facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 ## IDE experience

-The new keywords will be supported in a first class manner with respect to syntax highlighing.
+The new keywords will be supported in a first class manner with respect to syntax highlighting.

 There will be a large number of new error types both in the typechecker and parser.